Ihor16/jupyterlab/README.md

 A script for starting a local instance of Jupyter Lab in a Docker container.

 ### Startup
-1. Run `run.sh` to start Jupyter Lab
+1. Run `run.sh` to start Jupyter Lab.
+Then use the printed link to access Jupyter from the browser
 2. Put some files to the `materials/` directory.
 They'll be available in Jupyter, so you can work on them there

 ### Shutdown